Accelerating Medicines Partnership

 Type 2 Diabetes

-The National Institutes of Health (NIH), 10 biopharmaceutical companies, and several non-profit organizations have designed an unprecedented new partnership.
-Managed through the Foundation for the NIH (FNIH), the Accelerating Medicines Partnership (AMP) brings high-level government, industry, and non-profit foundation partners together to identify and validate the most promising biological targets of disease for new diagnostic and drug development.
+The National Institutes of Health (NIH), 10 biopharmaceutical companies, and multiple non-profit organizations launched an unprecedented new public-private partnership in February 2014.
+Managed through the Foundation for the NIH (FNIH), the Accelerating Medicines Partnership (AMP) brings high-level government, industry, and non-profit foundation partners together to identify and validate the most promising biological targets for therapeutics .
 The partners have designed a bold milestone-driven research plan to tackle this challenge for type 2 diabetes, as well as for Alzheimer’s disease and the autoimmune disorders rheumatoid arthritis and systemic lupus erythematosus (lupus).
 What makes this public-private partnership unique is that AMP data will be considered precompetitive and made publicly accessible to the broad biomedical community for further research.
 This fact sheet addresses the AMP research plan for type 2 diabetes.

 Type 2 diabetes (T2D) currently affects about 26 million people in the U.S. and more than 382 million people worldwide.
 As many as 79 million adults in the U.S. have “pre-diabetes” and are at high risk of developing T2D.
 Many complications are associated with the disease, including an increased risk for cardiovascular disease.
 Diabetes is a leading cause of kidney failure, lower limb amputations, and retinopathy, which can result in blindness.